ahmad2x4/ahmadreza.com/_posts/2020/2020-05-06-introduction-to-infrastructure-as-code-with-pulumi.md

 Having executed command successfully, Pulumi produces some output.
 In this case it returns `my-bucket-123-0fe575c`.
 If you notice there is an extra 7 character added to the original name that we gave to the bucket.
 The reason is that Pulumi can create multiple sets of stacks on the same account/region.
 If it does not add the postfix to the name, it would be impossible to create the two resources with the same name.

 Alright, so that was quite a simple example with Pulumi.
 This example is what I call the equivalent hello world in Pulumi.
-In the next blog post we are going to develop more real-world scenario.
+In the next blog post we are going to develop a more real-world scenario.
 We are going to create a secure deployment of AWS RDS and Elastic Beanstalk with pulumi.